 1. Basic policy on information disclosure

-The Company discloses to shareholders and investors critical information on any resolution, fact or financial results that may influence investment judgment in accordance with the Securities and Exchange Law, other laws and regulations as well as with the Timely Disclosure Rules set out by the Tokyo Stock Exchange.
+The Company discloses to shareholders and investors critical information on any resolution, fact or financial results that may influence investment judgment in accordance with the Financial Instruments and Exchange Law, other laws and regulations as well as with the Timely Disclosure Rules set out by the Tokyo Stock Exchange.
 The Company also discloses information outside the scope of material facts defined by the law and regulations including the Timely Disclosure Rules, and that are deemed helpful to shareholders and investors, in a timely and fair manner to the extent possible.

 2. Methods of information disclosure